Why does medicine fail ? – Ignorance, Ineptitude, Hubris

 Hubris – we don’t understand that we all have areas of ignorance and always will have

-I’d expand the question to ‘Why medicine fails’ and suggest that the problem Neurofeedback faces right now is ineptitude – the professionals whose job it is to help with the symptoms Neurofeedback can help with are largely ignorant of it and so fail to apply it.
-BUT I take heart from the fact that these barriers have been the same throughout history, and if anything this realisation is a validation that we are onto something.
+BUT we can take heart from the fact that these barriers have been the same throughout history, and if anything this realisation is a validation that we are onto something.

 P.S.
 I had the same sinus surgery that Elaine Bromiley had 18 months after I met Martin Bromiley.
 The theatre team used the Checklist.